wp-plugins/bemo-a-z-index/readme.txt

 There are css styles that you can override in your own template.

-I'm available for paid support only should you need any.
+I'm available for paid support should you need any.
+By all means submit any bugs you find or feature requests to the Support area.

 == Installation ==
 This plugin is installed in the standard way.